 - About a third (32.7%) of South Australians are living with two or more of the following risk factors: (i) current high blood pressure; (ii) current high cholesterol; (iii) undertakes less than 150 minutes per week of walking, moderate or vigorous physical activity; (iv) overweight or obese; (v) current smoker; (vi) long-term alcohol risk; and/or (vii) insufficient consumption of fruit and vegetables.

-- Around a quarter (24.6%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.
+- Around one in five (21.2%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.

-- About one in six (15.6%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.
+- About one in seven (14.0%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.

 - Approximately two-thirds (63.7%) of South Australians have a Body Mass Index which the World Health Organisation defines as overweight or obese.

 - Around a quarter (22.3%) of South Australians have high blood pressure and/or are on medication for high blood pressure.

 - About one in six (17.5%) South Australians have high cholesterol and/or are on medication for high cholesterol.
 The trend has been increasing in metropolitan Adelaide over the last five years.